Cyberpunk 2077 seemingly solidifies release date with Twitter header image change

 As of writing this article, the Twitter account now has the new December 10 release date in its header image.
 While not it's not officially linked to the recent speculation online, some players have suggested the company is doubling down on the date with the change.

 A new rumour is also currently doing the rounds that appears to be leading to more speculation about the release date of Cyberpunk 2077 and the possibility of another delay.
 The rumour comes from a tweet from known Nintendo leaker Tiffany Treadmore Inc on Twitter.
-She seems to be hinting about a future delay, the tweet calls into question whether the game will still release this year and what would happen if it actually ended up launching in 2021.
+They seem to be hinting about a future delay, with the tweet calling into question whether the game will still release this year and what would happen if it actually ended up launching in 2021.

 Treadmore also says in a reply to someone who asked what they know that they've "heard unhappy things".
 While Treadmore has a track record for accurately predicting previous Nintendo news in the past, and further delays are always still possible, it's best to be skeptical and take this tweet as speculation.